 Under the Completed Contract Method, revenue is recognized when a contract is fully completed.
 This means no revenue is reported on your income statement during the construction period, regardless of any payments received or work completed.
 Once the project is finalized and the client accepts the work, the total contract revenue is recognized.

-🔎 Dive deeper into revenue recognition methods.
+🔎 Dive deeper into revenue recognition methods for construction

 Cost Allocation